brittanyharrison/exception_handling_working_with_files/README.md

 - `try` works as `if condition`
 - `except` works as `elif`
-- `finallt` works as `else`, will execute regardless of try and except condition
+- `finally` works as `else`, will execute regardless of try and except condition